-Funding Source/Agency State Programming Policies Proposition 1B - Transit System Safety, Security and Disaster Response Account (TSSSDRA)/California Governor's Office of Emergency Services Use TSSSDRA to support capital projects that enhance the safety, security, and emergency response capabilities of transit.
-Proposition 116 (CTC) Use cost savings for commuter or intercity rail capital improvement projects along the Metrolink corridor (between the cities of Buena Park and San Clemente) that are funded with Measure M1 and M2 funds on a first-come, first-served basis.
-SB 1 - Local Partnership Program (LPP) - Formula/CTC Use LPP for ready-to-deliver M2 committed and prioritized projects which are compatible with state goals and seek to balance funds between freeways, streets and roads, transit capital and eligible environmental clean-up and based on the timing for the request for project nominations.
-SB 1 - State of Good Repair (SGR)/Caltrans Use funds for bus transit capital projects and for maintenance, rehabilitation, and replacement of existing OCTA transit assets -Funds may be used for transit operations, if allowed by the State.
-SB 1 - Trade Corridors Enhancement Program (TCEP)/CTC Use TCEP-first for eligible trade corridorM2 Program projects that meet the requirements and goals of the program, then fund other eligible Orange County projects State Transportation Improvement Program (STIP)/CTC Use of STIP funds for eligible transit capital , M2 -freeway, traffic system management , complete streets , commuter rail, fixed-guideway projects, planning/programming and complementary activities, which seek an equitable balance between freeways and transitamong all modes-capital and are consistent with state goals.
+State Funding Source/Agency State Programming Policies Active Transportation Program (ATP) - Southern California Association of Governments (SCAG) Regional Selection (Formula)/California Transportation Commission (CTC)/SCAG OCTA, through Board action, will establish prioritization criteria, based on regional planning for SCAG regional call through Board action with every cycle.
+Cap-and-Trade (Formula) - Low Carbon Transit Operations Program (LCTOP)/California Department of Transportation (Caltrans) Use LCTOP for transit operations or capital for expansion of bus transit service, fare reduction programs, and other bus and commuter rail transit efforts that increase ridership and reduce greenhouse gas (GHG) emissions, where 50 percent of the funds provide benefit for passengers in disadvantaged communities, as appropriate.
+Funds generated from commuter rail service in Orange County may be used in Orange County for the expansion of commuter rail service, fare reduction programs for commuter rail, and other eligible commuter rail efforts that increase ridership and reduce GHG emissions.
+SB 1 (Chapter 5, Statutes of 2017)- Local Partnership Program (LPP) - Formula/CTC Use LPP for ready-to-deliver committed and prioritized projects which are compatible with state goals and seek to balance funds between freeways, streets and roads, transit capital, and eligible environmental clean-up and based on the timing for the request for project nominations.
+SB 1 - State of Good Repair (SGR) /Caltrans Use funds for bus transit capital projects and for maintenance, rehabilitation, and replacement of existing OCTA transit assets.
+Funds may be used for transit operations, if allowed by the State.
+SB 1 - Trade Corridors Enhancement Program (TCEP)/CTC Use TCEP for eligible trade corridor projects that meet the requirements and goals of the program.
+State Transportation Improvement Program (STIP)/CTC Use STIP for eligible transit capital, freeway, traffic system management, complete streets, commuter rail, fixed-guideway projects, planning/programming, and complementary activities, which seek an equitable balance among all modes and are consistent with state goals.